Best Rug Pad for Hardwood and Laminate Floors

 Captain’s parting words!

-Hopefully you’ve found the best rug pad to protect your hardwood flooring.
+Hopefully you’ve found the best rug pad for your laminate or hardwood floor.

 You have many choices.
 A lot of it comes down to finding a quality company (there are many), but also matching it with the type of pad you need.
 That’s often dependent on where the rug is and the size.